+(The abbreviations must be listed in alphabetical order, NOT by the order in which they appear in the thesis.)

-(Delete this page if you don't need it.
+(Delete this page if you and your readers decide not to include it.
 Be sure to delete all the text on the page, and the page break after it, not the one before it.
 To see the section and page breaks, click the "show all nonprinting characters" button in the Word toolbar.)

 GLOSSARY